 I love working with paper mache!
 It is so easy for young kids to create something amazing.
 With my kids, I have made pinatas and one year we even made a paper mache pig.
 The other day my kids wanted to try to make something different, so we decided to make paper mache bowls!

 Next, make your mix.
 For the mix, all you need is flour and water.
 (1 part flour, 2 parts water).
 The consistency should be like melted ice cream or a bit thicker.
 We always find it best to mix with our hands.
+Allowing kids to mix the paper mache with their hands is also a great sensory experience for kids.
 It is going to get messy anyways!

 Now it is time to start creating the bowls.
 Dip one strip of the paper you cut up into the flour and water mix.
 Make sure that it is fully covered.
 You can remove a lot of the mix before putting the paper onto the balloon.
 You don’t want the mix dripping off the paper when you put it on the balloon.
 However, you do want the paper fully soaked in the flour/water mix.